 Liz Johnson is a Data Scientist at the Data Collaborative for Justice at John Jay College of Criminal Justice.
-Liz is currently working on multiple projects including an analysis of the New York State prison population, NYC jail population forecasting, and supporting this project by creating machine learning models to predict failure to appear in court.
+Liz is currently working on multiple projects including this publication, forecasting New York City's jail population, and creating machine learning models to predict whether an individual may fail to appear in court throughout the duration of their court case.